Full Colour Full HD Scanning of 8mm, 9.5mm and 16mm film available

 Instead, of film restoration, what they were talking about was restoring your ability to see the footage.

 At DVD Infinity it is different.
-Here are some examples of the differences between the initial scan and the restored footage.
+Here are some examples of the differences between the initial scan and the footage after our film restoration and enhancement.

 DVD Infinity have spent a great deal of time and effort in producing a process that can substantially improve old and damaged film scans.
 In addition to colour and contrast restoration and image enhancement, we can restore many single frame defects (ie. that only appear on one frame but not the next frame) such as: